jianyanglab/MeLoDe/docs/index.md

 -HDir is by default as: /path/to/MeLoDe-Main/Saved_model/ZMWmeth_HiFi_model/ds

-"HiFi.SingleMol_5mCpG.txt.gz" will be generated, in which CpG sites captured by HiFi reads are predicted.
+"**HiFi.SingleMol.pre.txt**" will be generated, in which CpG sites captured by HiFi reads are predicted.

 From subreads data: